 Sharing data from Bing and Bing-powered experiences with third parties.
 We share some de-identified data (data where the identity of a specific person is not known) from Bing and Bing-powered experiences with selected third parties.
 Before we do so, we run the data through a process designed to remove certain sensitive data that users may have included in the search terms themselves (such as social security numbers or credit card numbers).
 Additionally, we require these third parties to keep the data secure and to not use the data for purposes other than for which it is provided.

-You can manage what data Cortana uses, and what she knows about you in Cortana Settings, Permissions, and Notebook.
-More about Cortana’s features and how to manage them can be found at Cortana and privacy.
+You can manage what data Cortana uses or remembers about you in Cortana Settings, Permissions, Notebook, and the Microsoft privacy dashboard.
+More about Cortana features and how to manage them can be found at Cortana and privacy.

 The data Cortana collects is used to provide, improve, personalize, and develop Cortana and other Microsoft products.
 For example: